Light-Wizzard/Sound-Room/README.md

 ## Size

-The size depends on your needs, mine are simple, I want a Sound Room that my recliner will fit into, and I can stand up, so it needs to be 48" wide, 6' long, and 7' tall, on the outside, the inside is a few inches smaller, to allow a 1-inch air gap.
+The size depends on your needs, mine are simple, I want a Sound Room that my recliner will fit into, and I can stand up, so it needs to be 5' wide, 6' long, and 7' tall, on the outside, the inside is a few inches smaller, to allow a 1-inch air gap.

 Outside:

-1. Six 5'x7' outside panels
+1. Six 5.5'x7.33' outside panels
-2. Two 5'x7' outside panels for sides
+2. One 5.5'x7.33' outside panel for side
-3. Two 3'x7' outside panels for doors
+3. One 3.74'x7.33' outside panel for door
+4. One 7.3'x7.41' outside panel for side

 Inside:

-1. Two 3.666'x5.666' top and bottom panels
+1. Two 3'x6' top and bottom panels
-2. Two 3.666'x6.71' front and back panels
+2. Three 5'x6' front and back panels
-3. Four 3'xx6.71' sides and doors
+3. One 3'x6' side slider door

 ## Construction